THE EFFECT OF TEACHERS’ VERBAL AND NON-VERBAL COMMUNICATION ON STUDENTS’ MOTIVATION IN LEARNING ENGLISH AT SMAK FRATER DON BOSCO TARAKAN

 Copyright (c) 2022 Borneo Journal of English Language Education

-BJELE is published twice a year, namely in June and December by English Education Department, Faculty of Teacher Training and Education, Tarakan, North Kalimantan, Indonesia.
+BJELE is published twice a year, namely in August and December by English Education Department, Faculty of Teacher Training and Education, Tarakan, North Kalimantan, Indonesia.

 Thumbnail for version as of 23:19, 25 May 2014What's the Deal with Turnitin? – Thesislink